stsysd/UrlShortenerOnBlockchain.github.io/README.md

 and serve files
 ```
-live-server src // or some other server
+live-server docs // or some other server
 ```